richardgaywood/paydata.org/content/GMs/getting_started_with_shadowrun.md

 First and foremost: use a tool to help you make characters.
 [Chummer5](https://github.com/chummer5a/chummer5a) is free.
 Make sure it's configured to use only the core rulebook.

-* **Consider using karmagen** - I think new players get tripped up with prioritygen where they run out of points in one category, reshuffle the letters, and now have to re-do a category they already finished because of it.
-Karmagen is a real chore to do by hand but chummer5 makes it easy.
-* Consider **using only skillgroups, not skills** - this is not only easier for players to navigate / attempt to optimise, but is also easier for GMs too when they need to find a skill to roll against for some random check.
-However, note that this will need a tiny houserule if you're using prioritygen to make skill points and skill group points interchangeable.
+Secondly, a word about chargen systems.
+Shadowrun has 3.5 different ways to generate characters (Priority, Sum-to-Ten, Karma, and Life Modules.)
+Each one has significant downsides.
+(Yes, I know this beggars belief.)

+Priority gen is the one in the core rulebook, with the letters A-E. It's the default choice.
+It has two major downsides.
+Firstly, it makes some characters really difficult to make (famously, troll deckers are almost impossible.)
+Secondly, it can cause failure feedback loops.
+You allocate, say, D to resoures.
+You do all your skills and attributes.
+You start buying gear... and realise you need a C in resources.
+Now you need to go back to skills and attributes and re-do them so you can take the C and give it to resources.
+New players can bounce around this loop at lot and it gets really frustrating.

+Sum-to-Ten is a minor variation on priority gen, described in Run Faster.
+It lets you trade letters eg. you can have AABEE or BBBEE.
+It fixes the first problem but not the second.

+Life Modules (also in Run Faster) is this hippy weirdo thing were you pick different stages of your character's life and each grants you points in skills or attributes or whatever.
+Unless you're really good with it, it makes really, really jack-of-all-trade weird characters who aren't skilled enough at any single thing.
+Avoid.

+Finally, we come to what the internet tends to call Karmagen (but Run Faster calls "Point Buy"; same thing.)
+Basically, you start with a pool of karma and 1 in all your attributes, and just buy whatever increases and gear and abilities you need from the pool.
+The major downside here is that it's a pain in the arse to do by hand, but [Chummer5](https://github.com/chummer5a/chummer5a) frees you from that.
+The risk is that it can be a bit overwhelming, but I think on balance as long as you're not doing chargen by hand this is the best option for new players.

 ### Thinking about characters

 Shadowrun is classless, and you can build anything, which is great -- but also overwhelming.
 How do you get started navigating all this stuff?

 * Think about **core archetypes** - most characters will pick a role in the team and specialise in it.
 Combat, magic, hacking are the most obvious and clear-cut examples.
+Shadowrun is a game of specialists, where the team is usually made up of people who do different things really well (as opposed to everyone doing everything poorly.)
 * What does specialisation mean?
 This can vary a bit across tables but a good rule of thumb is being able to roll 12-15 dice in a few key skills.
 (Fewer than 12 and you're probably a little underpowered.
 Much more than 15 and you're probably over-specialised and may be better off spreading your points around across a broader base of skills.)
 	* For a combat character, key skills might be a selection of small/concealable weapons and larger/more dangerous weapons.
 	* For deckers, it's the skills in the Hacking and Software groups.
 	* For magicians, it's spellcasting and summoning.
-* Think about **other roles** - faces (negotiation and social infiltration), physical infiltration and breaking & entering, vehicles, and many, many more.
+* Once you have a core role, about **other secondary roles** you might take up - faces (negotiation and social infiltration), physical infiltration and breaking & entering, vehicles, and many, many more.
 This is where the classless system in Shadowrun really shines.
+There's usually enough room in your build to be rolling 9-12 dice in a few skills grouped around a secondary role.
 	* Some of these other roles naturally pair off with other archetypes.
 For example, combat characters have high Agility for combat, and B&E skills mostly use Agility.
 So any combat character can roll good numbers of dice in skills like Lockpicking and Sneaking for a modest number of skillpoints.
-* Think about **stuff everyone should be able to do** - you probably want ~6 dice in some basic skills:
+* Think about **stuff everyone should be able to do** - you probably want 4-6 dice in some standard-issue crime skills:
 	* Firing a weapon, if only as a backup
-	* Lying to people (Con skill)
+	* Lying to people (Con)
 	* Blending in with crowds (Etiquette)
+	* Noticing stuff (like ambushes!)
+(Perception) [^EnigmaticOxygen]
+	* Being stealthy (Sneaking) [^EnigmaticOxygen]

 ## Some notes on specific rules